 Visualise.
 Visualise yourself a few years from now, considering the two (or more) options you have – What do you truly want to see?
 Imagine not going for the option that scares you the most.
 Will you regret it?
 Is it worth feeling safe?

 Park it.
 This is a great strategy if you notice you’re overcomplicating things.
 If you’re too much in the midst of it take a step back and ‘park it’.
 You’re not able to see clearly when there’s too much noise.

 Listen to your gut.
 Ask yourself: “How does this decision feel in your body?
 Clue into your body, what is it trying to tell you?
 What’s your gut feeling?
 If you say yes to investing your time, money or energy in something does it feel tight, heavy and stressful, or does it feel spacious, expansive and exciting?
 Knowing yourself, your fears and thought patterns plays a big role here, as you might find it hard to identify your fears vs. your intuition.

 Lean into it.
 Sometimes you have a clear gut feeling about something and that’s where it’s important to trust and follow your gut feeling, but it’s also important to keep in mind that it’s not always as clear and distinctive, and that’s okay too.
 If it feels vague (after you’ve explored the above tools), depends on the situation, either see if you can ‘lean into’ one direction and see how that feels, or (if that’s an option) let the universe make the decision for you.

-Hope you found this helpful!
-Remember to get things into perspective, there is no one-right-ultimate solution, trust that eventually you’ll get exactly to where you need to be!
+There is no one-right-ultimate solution, trust that eventually you’ll get exactly to where you need to be.